-In this web-site every time we use the term ‘problem solving’ we mean mathematical problem solving.
-And mathematical problem solving is about finding solutions and not just answers to mathematical problems.
-We say that
+In this website the term ‘problem solving’ is used to mean mathematical problem solving.
+Mathematical problem solving is about finding solutions and not just answers to mathematical problems.

-Of course, as we point out, problem solving can be more complicated than this.
+Of course, problem solving can be more complicated than this.

 The selection and use of strategies is a part of the process of problem solving.
 An understanding of specific problem solving strategies helps make problems clearer, simpler and more manageable.
 It also helps students develop better problem solving skills.